radius-project/bicep-types-aws/artifacts/bicep/aws/aws.kinesisvideo/default/types.md

 * **MediaType**: string: The media type of the stream.
 Consumers of the stream can use this information when processing the stream.
 * **Name**: string (Identifier): The name of the Kinesis Video stream.
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs associated with the Kinesis Video Stream.

 ## Tag
 ### Properties
+* **Key**: string (Required): The key name of the tag.
+Specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+The following characters can be used: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+Specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+The following characters can be used: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties